dpayne/cli-visualizer/README.md

     audio.sources=pulse

 If this does not work, then vis has most likely not guess the correct sink to use.
 Try switching the pulseaudio source vis uses.
-A list can be found by running the command `pacmd list-sinks  | grep -e 'name:'  -e 'alsa.device ' -e 'alsa.subdevice '`.
+A list can be found by running the command `pacmd list-sinks  | grep -e 'name:'  -e 'index'`.
 The correct pulseaudio source can then be set with

     audio.pulse.source=0